MeryBr/MeryBr/README.md

 ## What will you find on my GitHub?

-- Real projects where I learn, test, and refactor without fear.
+- Personal projects where I experiment, build, and refine with intention.
-- Clean, functional code with intention behind it.
+- Clean, functional code designed with the user in mind.
-- A constant focus on making the user say: *"This feels great to use."*
+- Always aiming for that one feedback: *“This feels great to use.”*

 ---